Voters of Another Generation

 Sure we have those stragglers who are bent on saving their party no matter who is on the ticket – ignoring facts; our country is in need of re-organization within its’ power structure.
 Those who make the rules need to look at people first.

-Today, Government should allow with open arms, loans from those institutions who give the money to people without limits, let them get back on their feet, as in the past, and make America strong.
+Today, Government should allow with open arms, loans from those institutions that give the money to people without limits, let them get back on their feet, as in the past, and make America strong.
 Give loans to small businesses, personal loans, and so forth without a government hang up and this is how we began, and this is how we will build our country once more.
 Clamping down on loans is only deterring the fact that we are fighting against ourselves.

 Speaking about fighting, we are now involved in the longest war in the history of the United States.
 It began with capturing a criminal who said he was the main figure for 9/11.
 Who told us he did it.
-It took this country at least ten years to find one person, with all the intelligence we have, and took many men with them, leaving some families without the main bread-winner, and children, with no father or mother.
+It took this country at least ten years to find one person, with all the intelligence we have, and took many men with them, leaving some families without the main breadwinner, and children, with no father or mother.

 Since when did it take killing so many, and entering other countries to find one person?